ROCm/rocprofiler/tests/README.md

-# ROCMTools testing environment.
+# ROCProfiler testing environment.

-This document explains how ROCMTools testing environment works.
+This document explains how ROCProfiler testing environment works.
 We make use of the GoogleTest (Gtest) framework to automatically find and add test cases to the CMAKE testing environment.

 # Test Categories

-ROCMTools testing is categorised as following:
+ROCProfiler testing is categorised as following:

 - unittests (Gtest Based)
 - featuretests (standalone and Gtest Based)